bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Yeah, so it's a way of tweaking with elliptic curve math.
 It's a way of tweaking one half of the silent payment address such that when you receive a silent payment and you're scanning, you know which address that payment was made to without needing to do an ECDH per address.
 So you do one ECDH with the scan key, which is the expensive part, and then you kind of have this database of all the labels you've used and you do a quick lookup.
-And then you say, okay, this particular payment was made to this label that I handed to Shores.
+And then you say, okay, this particular payment was made to this label that I handed to Sjors.
-So now I know Shores made a payment to me.
+So now I know Sjors made a payment to me.
 And I think the exchange is the most obvious use case here where, going back to what I said earlier, we don't want the amount of work that the exchange needs to do to scale linearly with the customers.
 An exchange has 100 million customers, I don't want to do X work times 100 million.
 So, the labels is this really cool way where I still, I do a constant amount of work, no matter how many customers there are, but I do have a way of figuring out, okay, Sjor's just made a deposit to his account.